-Procedure: If a Curo owned tree is in such a condition that it poses a very high risk to people or property and is considered to be an emergency situation, immediate action will be taken to make the tree safe.
+Procedure: If a Curo-owned tree is in such a condition that it poses a very high risk to people or property and is considered to be an emergency situation, immediate action will be taken to make the tree safe.

 Curo response to this tree-related enquiry: If an emergency situation arises, urgent action will be taken to make the situation safe.
+We will cordon off high risk zones and undertake works to make safe (potentially completing works in stages as deemed appropriate by our contractors).

-An emergency is defined as a tree that is in immediate danger of collapse or causing an obstruction requiring urgent attention, as outlined below.
+An emergency is defined as a tree that is in immediate danger of collapse or causing an obstruction, and requires urgent attention, as outlined below.

-- If a tree poses an immediate and present danger urgent action will be taken to make the tree safe. - If a tree's condition could be described as any of the following, it may to warrant urgent attention: - a) Snapped or blown over; - b) Rocking at its base roots are damaged; - c) Uprooted but held up by another tree or building; - d) Large branch has broken off, is hanging off or hung up within the tree; - e) Completely blocking road, footpath, access to property; - f) Fallen onto house or car. - Trees can be made safe by pruning or felling.
-We employ the most cost effective approach.
-However, for certain High Value and Ancient / Veteran trees we would consider other options to reduce risk to an acceptable level including those which would reduce the likelihood; - a) Of the tree or parts of the tree failing; - b) Of persons being close to the tree if it did fail.
+- If a tree poses an immediate and present danger urgent action will be taken to make the tree safe. - If a tree's condition could be described as any of the following, it may to warrant urgent attention: - a) Snapped or blown over. - b) Rocking at its base roots are damaged. - c) Uprooted but held up by another tree or building. - d) Large branch has broken off, is hanging off or hung up within the tree. - e) Completely blocking road, footpath, access to property. - f) Fallen onto house or car. - Trees can be made safe by pruning or felling.
+We employ the most costeffective approach.
+However, for certain high value and ancient/veteran trees we would consider other options to reduce risk to an acceptable level, including those which would reduce the likelihood of: - a) the tree or parts of the tree failing; - b) persons being close to the tree if it did fail.